eugenium/eugenium.github.io/index.md

 Broadly my research interests are in Efficient Training for Large Scale Deep Learning.
 My current research focuses on emerging paradigms for the future of large scale pre-training that will be continual (growing in tasks, modalities), decentralized in data (federated), and communication (decentralized/distributed deep learning).
 I am also intrested in a variety of applications of machine learning particularly involving computer vision, this ranges from specific problems in  healthcare, to scene understanding, and 3D reasoning.

 ## Recent News:
-* 3 Papers accepted at ICLR
+* Our group has 3 Papers accepted at ICLR 2025
 * 2 Papers accepted at NeurIPS 2023 on [Federated Transfer Learning](https://arxiv.org/abs/2306.03937) and [Decentralized Learning](https://arxiv.org/abs/2306.08289).
 * I am recepient of an FRQNT New Scholar grant and co-PI on 2 FRQNT team grants, thanks FRQNT for the support!
 * 2 of our PhD students Benjamin Therien and Abhinav Moudgil have received the FRQNT Doctoral Scholarship